-3 EVALUATION METRICS FRAMEWORK
+III.
+EVALUATION METRICS FRAMEWORK

 There are various metrics that can be applied to graphical asset generation methods, depending on the type or format of the asset, or the generative technique employed.
 We categorise these metrics into three main classifications: Operation, Artefact Validation, and Artefact Quality.

 Methods for generating graphical assets take many forms.
 These methods largely vary by target asset type and overall technique employed.
-Figure 2 shows the taxonomy of asset types and techniques found in the literature, introduced in [10]; related with the high-level metrics framework, contributed here.
+Fig. 2 shows the taxonomy of asset types and techniques found in the literature, introduced in [10]; related with the high-level metrics framework, contributed here.
 Methods for generating 2D and 3D assets work with vastly different forms of data.
 2D data may consist of bitmaps made up of pixel values, or vector data that represents points in 2D space.
 Whereas 3D data may consist of meshes, point-clouds or voxels.
 The technique represents the general task that the generator completes, but also relates to a particular arrangement of input and output data types for a given method.
 Selecting the correct metrics for evaluating a generative method requires that the asset type and technique is known.
 For example, a method that uses a sketch-based technique to produce 3D mesh assets will take 2D bitmap or vector data as an input, and will output mesh data.
 With this knowledge, appropriate operation, artefact validation and artefact quality evaluation metrics can be selected.
-Low-level diagrams in figure 6, figure 3 and figure 5 show the expanded list of metrics found in the literature.
+Low-level diagrams in Figs. 3, 5, and 6 show the expanded list of metrics found in the literature.
 Items are placed under 3D and 2D groupings, and all ungrouped metrics have been used in both 3D and 2D use cases.
 Exceptions relating to specific approaches or formats are marked with tags which are defined at the bottom of the figures.
-Metrics that occur only once in the examined literature are marked white, and metrics that occur more than once in the examined literature are marked grey.
+Metrics that occur only once in the examined literature are marked white, and metrics